 Applicants for graduate study in computer science must hold at least a bachelor's degree or its equivalent from an accredited institution.
 They should have programming experience, a number of computer science courses and sufficient mathematical maturity to understand pure mathematics courses at the upper division (junior/senior) level.

-A minimum undergraduate GPA of 3.00 is required for admission to the master's program.
+A minimum undergraduate GPA of 3.00 (on a scale of 4.00) is required for admission to the graduate program.

 Mathematics Courses